Camp Lejeune Water Contamination & Parkinson’s Disease

 Camp Lejeune Parkinson’s Disease Settlement Value

 Camp Lejeune settlements have not yet been reached.
-However, the Congressional Budget Office projects spending over $6.1 Billion in Camp Lejeune settlements between 2022 and 2031.
+However, the Congressional Budget Office projects spending over $21 billion in Camp Lejeune settlements overall.
 Your family may be entitled to some of that money.

 To better understand the process and learn your rights, file a free and confidential Camp Lejeune Parkinson’s disease claim now.